jokob-sk/NetAlertX/docs/HW_INSTALL.md

 - `/home/pi/pialert` will contain the whole repository (downloaded by `install/install.debian.sh`)
 - The default NGINX site `/etc/nginx/sites-enabled/default` will be disabled (sym-link deleted or backed up to `sites-available`)
 - `/var/www/html/pialert` directory will be deleted and newly created
-- `/etc/nginx/conf.d/pialert.conf` will be sym-linked to `/home/pi/pialert/install/pialert.debian.conf`
+- `/etc/nginx/conf.d/pialert.conf` will be sym-linked to `/home/pi/pialert/install/netalertx.debian.conf`
 - Some files (IEEE device vendors info, ...) will be created in the directory where the installation script is executed

 ## Limitations

 - No system service is provided.
-PiAlert must be started using `/home/pi/pialert/install/start.debian.sh`.
+NetAlertX must be started using `/home/pi/pialert/install/start.debian.sh`.
 - No checks for other running software is done.
 - Only tested to work on Debian Bookworm (Debian 12).
-- **EXPERIMENTAL** and not recommended way to install PiAlert.
+- **EXPERIMENTAL** and not recommended way to install NetAlertX.

 ## 📥 Installation via CURL